Kalyāna Sundareswarar temple, TiruNallur

 Mādakovil

 This temple is one of the Mādakovils constructed by King Kochengat Cholan, with the sanctum of the presiding deity set upon an elevated platform.
 A majestic five-tiered Rājagopuram graces the entrance, while the inner gopuram rises in three tiers.
 Passing through the gateway, one enters a spacious courtyard where the sacred, armoured flagstaff (Dwajasthambam) stands, with Kodimaram Vināyaka enshrined in front of it.
-To the north lies the Vasanth Mandap, and to the south is the Thula Mandap, where Amarneethi Nayanār was seated upon a balancing scale.
+To the north lies the Vasanth Mandap, and to the south is the Thula Mandap, where Amarneethi Nayanār was once seated upon a balancing scale.

 Goddess Giri Sundari